Dear MendMeShop,

 Fat pad impingement can also occur if the fat pad is pinched when the leg turns inward abnormally while running.
 The risk of this happening increases if you have instability in your knees or hips which can be a result of other conditions such as Achilles injuries.
 When favouring a sore Achilles tendon in one foot, you begin to use improper mechanics to walk or run and this can lead to unbalanced loads and over straining one of your knees and/or hips.

-The fat pad in the knee has a lot of nerve cells, so any injury to it is extremely painful.
+The fat pad in the knee has a lot of nerves, so any injury to it is extremely painful.
 Because straightening the leg will cause the fat pad to become trapped it is being re-injured constantly and can lead to a significant recovery time if not treated quickly and correctly.

 Symptoms of Fat Pad Impingement